terrapower/armi/doc/qa_docs/str.rst

 Tester or Data Recorder
 """""""""""""""""""""""

-Automation will be created to run the acceptance tests.
+Acceptance tests will be run via automation.

 Simulation Models Used
 """"""""""""""""""""""